-In addition to the presentation of the medals and citations, the Empty Chair Ceremony will be performed by educator and veterans advocate Jo-Ann DeMaria Morgan and Anthony P. Parente, Master Sergeant, U.S. Army (Retired).
-Secretary Francisco A. Ureña, Massachusetts Department of Veterans’ Services, and Michael K. Walsh, Chairman, Board of Selectmen, will both make remarks.
+In addition to the presentation of the medals and citations, the Empty Chair Ceremony was performed by educator and veterans advocate Jo-Ann DeMaria Morgan and Anthony P. Parente, Master Sergeant, U.S. Army (Retired).
+Major General Gary W. Keefe; Secretary Francisco A. Ureña, Massachusetts Department of Veterans’ Services; and Michael K. Walsh, Chairman, Board of Selectmen, all made remarks.

-This event is free and open to the public.
+This event was free and open to the public.

 The Medal of Liberty program was established in 2010 as a means to honor the families of any Massachusetts serviceman or woman killed in action or who died as a result of wounds received in action.
 The medal is awarded in the name of the Governor of Massachusetts as Commander-in-Chief of the Commonwealth.
 The Milford Medal of Liberty Committee organized last year to assist all of Milford’s deserving families who wished to receive a medal in completing the application process with the state.
 More than 10,000 Massachusetts service members have been killed in action, but less than 200 medals have been awarded to their families.